rich-at-thinkful/ft-curric-gists/fundamentals/modules.md

 #### 1. Create a store module
 - Add a `store.js` in your `scripts` folder
 - Link the file from your `index.html` - remember ordering is important!
-  - The shoppingList needs access to the store, so it should be linked FIRST
+  - The shoppingList needs access to the store, so the store.js be linked FIRST
 - Inside `store.js`, create an IIFE whose return value is captured in a global `store` variable
-- Move the `store` object from the `index.js` into your IIFE
+- Inside `index.js` move the `store` object out and into your IIFE in `store.js`
-- Declare the `items`, `hideCheckedItems`, `searchterm` as local variables
+- Return the object from your IIFE, with the `items`, `hideCheckedItems`, `searchTerm` exposed
-- Refactor the old `store` object to be a returned object that references the three local variables with the same key names
 - For ESLint cleanliness, remember to add/remove global variable definitions at the top of each file when they are/aren't in use.
 Use the cues when you see errors in your file!
 - Test your module!
   - Create a variable at the top of your `store.js` IIFE (**NOT** the top of the file): `const foo = 'bar';`